buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProcess.md

 * **Having a control assigned to the process as process control** : _IfcRelAssignsToProcess_ - Items that act as a control onto the process can be assigned to a process, such as for cost management (a cost item assigned to a work task).
 * **Having a resource assigned to the process as consumed by the process** : _IfcRelAssignsToProcess_ - Items that act as a mechanism to a process, such as labor, material and equipment in cost calculations.

-> HISTORY&nbsp; New entity in IFC1.0.
+> HISTORY  New entity in IFC1.0.

 { .change-ifc2x}
-> IFC2x CHANGE&nbsp; The attribute _Productivity_ has been removed.
+> IFC2x CHANGE  The attribute _Productivity_ has been removed.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute _Identification_ has been promoted from subtypes _IfcTask_ and others.
+> IFC4 CHANGE  The attribute _Identification_ has been promoted from subtypes _IfcTask_ and others.

 ## Attributes